magnet-cl/django-project-template/README.md

   can pass the parameter `skip_save=True` when calling update (useful when you want to avoid calling save signals).

+### log_entries
+  Returns a list of processed LogEntry objects that contain the history of the object

 ### OrderableModel

 This model inherits from BaseModel.
 It adds the `display_order` field to allow